CiscoDevNet/intersight-tfb-iks/README.md

     secretkey = Secret key from Intersight for user -> mark as sensitive

+    name = name of k8s cluster to delete

 10. You will open the workspace "sb_globalvar" in TFCB and queue a plan manually.
 This will populate the global variables that will be used by the other TFCB workspaces.